bchwtz/flkbrg/README.md

 `flkbrg` is a round-robin tournament framework for iterated Prisoner's Dilemma strategies.
 Strategies can be written in **R**, **Python**, or **C++** and compete against each other on equal terms.
-The framework is built around two core functions:
+The framework is built around three core components:

+- `flkbrg_payoff()` — constructs the payoff structure used by all matches.
 - `match()` — runs a single head-to-head game between two strategies.
 - `tournament()` — runs a full round-robin across all registered strategies and produces a ranked evaluation.